 -Don’t miss your renewal deadline.
 Stay insured forever!

-Financial literacy is an important tool for women’s empowerment.
+Financial literacy is an essential tool for women’s empowerment.
 Take charge of your financial health like all other life spheres.
-If you haven’t purchased health insurance don’t wait anymore.
+If you haven’t purchased health insurance, don’t wait anymore.
 If you already have one, revisit and reassess.
 To learn more about financial inclusion, personal finance, and women’s empowerment, click here!

 FAQs

-Q. Should I buy Health Insurance other than provided by my organization?
+Q. Should I buy health insurance other than what is provided by my organization?

 A. It is a good idea to have small personal insurance along with the one offered by your company.
-The choice of personal health insurance will depend upon the sum insured and the features provided.
-Employer-provided group insurance is beneficial considering coverage of pre-existing diseases and hassle-free claims.
+The choice of individual health insurance will depend upon the sum insured and the features provided.
+Employer-provided group insurance is beneficial, considering coverage of pre-existing diseases and hassle-free claims.
 However, you should be covered in the unfortunate event of firing or a career break.

 Q. When should I port my existing policy?

-A. The facility of policy portability is a useful tool for customers provided by the IRDAI.
+A. The policy portability facility is a valuable tool for customers the IRDAI provides.
 You should think about porting your health insurance policy to another insurer in case you find:

 1. Lack of communication with your insurer.